portasynthinca3/neutron/README.md

 4. The custom builder, called NeutronBuilder.
 In fact, the only thing written not in assembly language in this project.
 It's written in C#.

 These names were chosen because real neutrons are made of quarks and muons
-# Can I download and/or test the system?
+# Okay, what do I need to be aware of?
-Of course!
-It would be very nice if you tell me about the problems with the system you found out!\
+Keep in mind that the system is unstable.
+I am **not** responsible for **any** kind of damage.
-Keep in mind that i'm not responsible for any damages caused by the system, although the system isn't just capable of damaging something, at least at this stage.
+However, please tell me if you have found a bug, especially if it's dangerous enough to do any damage.
+That would be very nice!
 # Can I join the team?
 Sorry, I don't think so.
 I want to do this project entirely on my own, at least yet.